 Budget for Your New Life

 Once you have a retirement plan to downsize, start budgeting how much you’ll need to get by.
-This should include money to enjoy your interests, such as travel, as well as maintaining your daily lifestyle.
+This should include money to enjoy your interests, such as travel and maintaining your daily lifestyle.
 You may need some help to do this initially, but it is worth planning out the money you will need for retirement to see the potential for downsizing and the choices you have.
 While it is important to budget, it is also vital to ensure you don’t overstretch your finances and become unable to afford unexpected bills, emergencies, or even vacations.

 Start Clearing Your Closet

-Once you have a plan, you may need to start clearing out any clutter and unwanted items.
+Once you have a plan, start clearing out any clutter and unwanted items.
 Think about regifting items you have enjoyed but no longer require to family and friends.
-Have a yard sale with unwanted things, or start selling items online to raise some extra cash.
+Have a yard sale with unwanted things, or sell items online to raise extra cash.
 Use Goodwill or your local thrift store to offload anything no longer of any use.
 Once you have had a good clear-out, you’ll get an idea of the space you no longer require, your home will be more appealing to buyers, and you’ll have less clutter to pack for your eventual move.
 This is also one way to create more retirement income and savings.

 Search for Your Smaller Home

 If you know the general area you would like to move to, you can start looking for a place to live.
 As well as the property, you’ll need to check out local facilities and think about the conditions in winter when it may be more challenging to get around.
 Check out all of the transportation options available.
-If there is none, ask yourself how you will get around if you need to stop driving?
+If there is none, ask yourself how you will get around if you need to stop driving.
 Are there a lot of steps to your new home?
-How will this work if you ever became less mobile and were less able to manage?
+How will this work if you ever become less mobile and cannot manage?
 You are probably fit and healthy right now, but old age creeps up on everyone, and factoring in these issues will avoid more moving later.

-Once you have that perfect apartment, condo, townhome, or house, you’ll need to plan the date and start getting ready to settle into both a new area and lifestyle.
+Once you find the perfect apartment, condo, townhome, or house, you must plan the move-in date and prepare to settle into a new area and lifestyle.

-Have questions about whether downsizing may be a part of your retirement decision or need help with your financial plan?
+Do you have questions about whether downsizing may be part of your retirement decision, or do you need assistance with your financial plan?
 We’re here to help!
 Simply click here or call (763) 445-2772 to schedule a complimentary consultation today!